Introduction

 How does the Nationwide Summit Fixed Indexed Annuity policy work?

-Any annuitant (maximum age at the time of policy issue: 90) can purchase the Nationwide Summit Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
-Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.
+An annuitant (maximum age at the time of policy issue: 90) can purchase the Nationwide Summit Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, they will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
+Apart from the regular crediting period, various events may trigger earnings credit, including free withdrawals, long-term care events, terminal illness or injury events, or when a death benefit is payable.

-The Nationwide Summit Fixed Indexed Annuity provides the annuitant with the option to select from one or more of two indices (the S&P 500 Index and the JP Morgan Mozaic II Index) to determine their earnings crediting formula.
-Each index offers a 1-year point-to-point strategy with a cap rate.
+The Nationwide Summit Fixed Indexed Annuity provides the annuitant with the option to select from one or more crediting strategies tied to two indices (the S&P 500 Index and the JP Morgan Mozaic II Index) to determine their earnings crediting.
+Both these indices offer a 1-year point-to-point strategy with a cap rate.
 Additionally, the plan includes a fixed-rate guaranteed interest strategy, culminating in a total of three strategy options.
-This annuity is among the more straightforward fixed indexed annuities available, as it presents only two index strategies, unlike other indexed annuities that provide a multitude of strategies, which can sometimes overwhelm the annuitant with choices.
+This annuity is among the most straightforward fixed indexed annuities available, as it offers only two index strategies, unlike other indexed annuities that provide a multitude of strategies, which can sometimes overwhelm the annuitant with choices.
 We will briefly discuss each available index:

 The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
-It is a reliable index and has often succeeded in the test of time.
+It is a reliable index that has often stood the test of time.
 It is very important to note that, similar to most other annuities, the Nationwide Summit Fixed Indexed Annuity offers the S&P 500 index with cap rates in place, meaning that your interest-earning capacity is capped.
-These rates change frequently; I will discuss the rates in detail shortly.
+These rates are subject to frequent changes; I will discuss them in detail shortly.

 2. J.P.
 Morgan Mozaic II Index

 The J.P.
-Morgan Mozaic II Index utilizes some of the same investment philosophies used by the largest institutional investors seeking positive returns in both good and bad market environments.
+Morgan Mozaic II Index employs an investment philosophy that seeks positive returns in both favorable and unfavorable market environments.
 It focuses on potentially generating consistent returns while managing volatility.
 It is a broadly diversified index that tracks multiple asset classes across equities, fixed income, and commodities.
-The J.P.
-Morgan Mozaic II Index has a decent operating history of more than 5 years, in which it has posted consistent returns.
 However, it's important to note that the J.P.
 Morgan Mozaic II Index is a volatility control index.
 While these volatility controls may lead to less fluctuation in returns compared to indices without such mechanisms, they also lower the potential overall rate of return in comparison to those other indices.

-Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
+Note: In addition to allocating funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest rate.
 These Fixed Rates change from time to time.
-The 1-year Fixed Value Rate at the time of writing this article was 4.20%.
-It is noteworthy that the fixed rates offered by Nationwide are slightly better when compared with other annuities.
-You can view the latest rates of this annuity.
+The 1st-year Fixed Rate at the time of writing this article was 4.00%.
+It is noteworthy that the fixed rates offered by Nationwide are slightly better than those of other annuities.
+You can view the latest rates of this annuity on the company's website.

 Rates and Costs